-The "Grave Dancer" is also the lord of the rents.
-Sam Zell (whose unofficial nickname springs from his buying and turning around moribund properties) is at the head of the conga line at Equity Residential, one of the largest apartment owners in the US by sales and units.
-A real estate investment trust (REIT), the company wholly owns more than 400 garden-style, high-rise, and mid-rise multifamily communities with some 115,000 units in large metropolitan areas.
-Equity Residential also owns two military housing complexes and partially owns about two dozen other apartment properties totaling around an additional 10,000 units.
-Its properties are spread across 15 states and Washington, DC.
+Equity Residential is one of the largest apartment owners in the US.
+The company acquires, develops, and manages multifamily residential properties, which includes the generation of rental and other related income through the leasing of apartment units to residents.
+A real estate investment trust (REIT), the company wholly owns about 400 garden-style, high-rise, and mid-rise multifamily communities with some 110,000 units in large metropolitan areas.
+Equity Residential also owns two military housing complexes and partially owns about two dozen other apartment properties totaling around an additional 10,200 units.
+Its properties are spread across 12 states and Washington, DC.

 Sales and Marketing

-Equity Residential focuses on growth regions throughout the US that have higher-than-average single-family home prices, employment growth, and high standards of living.
-Equity Residential's core markets are Boston, New York, Southern California, San Francisco, Seattle, and Washington, DC.
+Equity Residential focuses on growth regions throughout the US that have higher-than-average single-family home prices, employment growth, and high standards of living -- all traits found in the company's core markets.

-It looks to acquire and develop assets in Boston, New York, Southern California, San Francisco, Seattle, and Washington, DC, while it exits Atlanta, Phoenix, Orlando, and Jacksonville to raise capital to complete the Archstone transaction.
+Equity Residential looks to acquire and develop assets in Boston, New York, Southern California (including Los Angeles, Orange County, San Diego, and San Francisco), Seattle, and Washington DC while it exits Atlanta, Phoenix, Orlando, and Jacksonville.
 As part of its strategy, Equity Residential purchases completed and fully occupied apartment properties, as well as partially completed or partially occupied properties or land on which it can construct apartment properties.

 The company has also been exiting markets to free up resources for more investment in its core markets.
 In early 2016, for example, Equity Residential sold a $5.365 billion- institutional-quality portfolio of 23,262 mid-rise and garden-style apartment buildings in 72 communities in South Florida, Denver, Colorado, Washington DC, Seattle, and Inland Empire, California to